Elderly Cat – Signs your Cat is Getting Old

 If we stay in tune with our older cat, we can make adjustments in our homes to accommodate them as they age.
 For example, a cat who normally toilets outside but has started toileting indoors could benefit from a litter tray inside the house.
 Similarly, a cat who normally sleeps in a high spot on top of the cupboard but is having difficulty jumping may appreciate having a cozy bed set up somewhere more accessible.
 There are some good ideas for helping keep an older cat active on the International Cat Care website.

 While it is not something we want to think about, it is inevitable that eventually, our cats will pass away.
 For some, it can be a sudden and quick thing, with no real warning signs.
-For others, we may be aware that they are sick and even be under treatment for a period of time to help manage their condition.
-Sometimes, our cat’s quality of life can become so poor, either through sickness or mobility problems or confusion, that we have to make the decision to have them euthanized to stop them from suffering.
+For others, we may be aware that they are sick and even be under treatment for a while to help manage their condition.
+Sometimes, our cat’s quality of life can become so poor, either through sickness or mobility problems or confusion, that we have to decide to have them euthanized to stop them from suffering.

 Whether the loss is an unexpected shock or something we have had the opportunity to prepare ourselves for, the reality of the sudden absence of our beloved pet from our lives is painful.
-Your veterinary clinic may have resources to help owners and their children during this time of grief, and there are also some online resources that might help.
+Your veterinary clinic may have resources to help owners and their children during this time of grief, and some online resources might help.

-Whilst it is not possible to stop the clock for our older felines, by keeping a close eye on them and making adjustments to their lifestyle to help their aging bodies, we can keep them as healthy and comfortable as possible during their later years.
+While it is not possible to stop the clock for our older felines, by keeping a close eye on them and adjusting to their lifestyle to help their aging bodies, we can keep them as healthy and comfortable as possible during their later years.

 References and Further Reading